Pennsylvania Prevailing Wages

 No. Employers on publicly-funded construction projects must pay their construction workers prevailing wages, regardless of whether they are in a union.

-• If my employer does not provide any fringe benefits such as a pension or healthcare, does my employer still need to pay me the f
+If my employer does not provide any fringe benefits does my employer still need to pay me?

 Yes, but prevailing wage laws do not require your employer to provide fringe benefits such as healthcare and pension benefits.
 If your employer provides no benefits, then your employer must pay the fringe benefit portion of the prevailing wage rate directly into your paycheck as wages.
 Or, if your employer only provides some benefits, but the benefit cost to the employer is less than the fringe benefit portion of the applicable prevailing wage rate.
 Your employer must pay the difference directly into your paycheck as wages.

-• I worked on a government-funded construction project, but I only performed clean-up work or flagging work.
-Am I owed prevailing
+I only performed clean-up work or flagging work for a government-funded site.
+Am I owed prevailing wages?

 Yes, probably.
 General laborers who perform set-up or clean-up work on a public construction site are typically owed prevailing wages.
 Safety or road flaggers are also typically owed prevailing wages on public projects.